-This is the first part on my recent tour of the Audemars Piguet factory and museum, in LeBrassus, Switzerland.
-My tour started in the “forged carbon” department.
+The first part of my tour of the Audemars Piguet factory and museum, in LeBrassus, Switzerland started in the “forged carbon” department.

 The weighed fibers are sealed in a small, dust-free container and taken to an adjacent room.
 Here, the carbon fibers are inserted into a metal mold for forging.
 This is done within a work surface that features a semi-sealed electronic dust filtration system.
 Dust can easily cause a piece to be rejected, so many steps are taken to prevent this.

 The third part of my Audemars Piguet factory tour was a visit to the AP after-sales department.
-This was a very fun department to visit because I could sense a true passion for watchmaking.
-And because laying on top of the different workbenches, were some of the most complicated timepieces I had ever seen.
-Grand complications, minute-repeater, quarter-repeaters, tourbillons and more.
+This was a very fun department to visit because you could sense a true passion for watchmaking.
+And because laying on top of the different workbenches, were some of the most complicated timepieces I’d ever seen.
+Grand complications, minute-repeater, quarter-repeaters, tourbillons, and more.

-To show me around was AP Museum Director & Curator, Martin Werhli.
+To show me around was AP Museum Director & Curator, Martin Wehrli.
 During the tour we went room to room, viewing every piece of this truly amazing collection.
 Each room and each piece with its own story.
-Martin explained the historic and chronometric importance of every timepiece in the collection, whether it was the world’s smallest minute repeater or the first ever Royal Oak Offshore.
-Telling a story of rich watchmaking tradition, that began 250 years ago in the heart of fine swiss watchmaking – the Vallée de Joux.
+Martin explained the historic and chronometric importance of every timepiece in the collection, whether it was the world’s smallest minute repeater or the first-ever Royal Oak Offshore.
+Telling a story of the rich watchmaking tradition, that began 250 years ago in the heart of fine Swiss watchmaking – the Vallée de Joux.

-I would like to say “thank you” to Juliane Gauthier, Martin Wehrli, Michel Golay, Sylvie Morselli and the entire staff of Audemars Piguet for their courtesy, kindness, hospitality and assistance in making this amazing tour possible.
-Spending an entire day learning about a brand that dates back to the late 1800’s was an unforgettable experience.
+“Thank you” to Juliane Gauthier, Martin Wehrli, Michel Golay, Sylvie Morselli, and the entire staff of Audemars Piguet for their courtesy, kindness, hospitality, and assistance in making this amazing tour possible.
+Spending an entire day learning about a brand that dates back to the late 19th century was an unforgettable experience.